AzmiHaider92/Perfect-loop-gif-nerf/README.md

 </p>

 **5. Generating new images from the new camera positions**
-We use the trained model to generate 360 images from 360 angles around the object:
+We use the trained model to generate new images at given camera positions (explained in 4.1 and 4.2):
 <p align="center">
   <img src="extra/generatedImages.png" width="600" />
 </p>